pyvista/pyvista-tutorial/_sources/tutorial/04_filters/exercises/b_clipping.rst.txt

 Clip any dataset by a set of XYZ bounds using the :func:`pyvista.DataSetFilters.clip_box` filter.

+First, download an example dataset.

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-45
+GENERATED FROM PYTHON SOURCE LINES 46-48

 .. code-block:: default

     dataset = examples.download_office()

 ..
-GENERATED FROM PYTHON SOURCE LINES 46-48
+GENERATED FROM PYTHON SOURCE LINES 49-51

 .. code-block:: default

     help(dataset.clip_box)

 ..
-GENERATED FROM PYTHON SOURCE LINES 49-51
+GENERATED FROM PYTHON SOURCE LINES 52-54

-Clip the dataset with a bounding box defined by the values in ``bounds`` (xmin, xmax, ymin, ymax, zmin, zmax)
+Clip the dataset with a bounding box defined by the values in ``bounds`` ``(xmin, xmax, ymin, ymax, zmin, zmax)``

 ..
-GENERATED FROM PYTHON SOURCE LINES 51-55
+GENERATED FROM PYTHON SOURCE LINES 54-58

 .. code-block:: default